Try/OpenGothic/README.md

 The original game has been replicated fully; you can complete both the main quest and the addon.
 Check out the [bugtracker](https://github.com/Try/OpenGothic/issues) for a list of known issues.

 OpenGothic is designed to utilize features of modern graphic hardware and api's like mesh shaders or ray tracing.
-Not mandatory but don't expect OpenGothic to run well on low-end or outdated graphic cards.
+While mesh-shader not mandatory, yet don't expect OpenGothic to run well on low-end or outdated graphic cards.

 #### Prerequisites